xmengkinaxis/SRE/SRE/Basic Knowledge.md

 - Don’t hardcode secrets—use tools like Sealed Secrets or a vault
 - Lint charts before deploying with **helm lint**
 - Use subcharts for reusable services across apps

+commands:

+- helm lint: correct any syntax error
+- helm template:  replace the placeholder object with original values and show the complete file in console.
+- helm install --dry-run: pretend to install the manifests file and try to display the manifests files.
+- helm install prod: // kubectl create namespace prod (dev) in advance
+- kubectl get all -n prod: confirm the deployment is successful
+- helm list: check the number of releases in the host.
+- helm upgrade (prod)：if any environment needs to update with image details, versions, replica count, storage memory etc…, we can do that with upgrade by without bringing down the original state
+- helm rollback (prod): rollback to previous state
+- helm package: package the chart and deploy it to Github, S3, or any chart repository
+- helm uninstall (dev): uninstall the helm release; it will remove all of the resources associated with the last release of the chart.

 ## Terraform